Uytengsu-Hamilton 22q11 Neuropsychiatry Research Awards

-- Category B: Research external to Stanford University (up to 1 award)
+- Category B: Research external to Stanford University (up to 2 awards)

 |Notification of Awards

-*Submit your letter of intent (LOI) to firstname.lastname@example.org with the program name in the email subject line.
+Applicants should submit a 1-2 page letter of intent at the Online Submission Link.
 Category A applicants: You do not need to submit your LOI via your RPM.

-Project start date no later than March 1, 2021.
+Project start date is March 1, 2022.
 The performance period is for no longer than 2 years.

 Forms for Applicants